accrescent/accrescent/CONTRIBUTING.md

 The project's coding style and conventions are outlined below.
 Please check your branch against them before making a PR to expeditide the review process.

+## Building

+Accrescent uses [Gradle dependency verification] for its dependencies.
+If you run into a build error related to dependency verification and you aren't on Linux, temporarily delete `gradle/verification-metadata.xml` and try again.
+Only the Linux version of aapt2 is represented in the verification metadata, so it won't verify if you're on another OS.

 ## Code style

 - Wrap lines at 100 columns.
 This isn't a hard limit, but will be enforced